• Home page

 © Rainer-bleek- Unsplash

-The Ossau Valley : Rabénacq, Arudy, Laruns, Les Eaux-bonne and Gourette
+The Ossau Valley: Rabénacq, Arudy, Laruns, Les Eaux-bonnes and Gourette

-La Bastide de Rébénacq in the Ossau Valley, where a small torrent flows suitable for fish farming, is ideally located for exploring Béarn.
-Founded in the 14th century, it sports the traditional shape of the bastides except that the ornaments of the houses change with the times: a particularity to discover during a walk by following the information boards in the bastide.
+• The bastide of Rébénacq, in the Ossau Valley, where a small stream flows, ideal for fish farming, is ideally located to discover Béarn.
+Founded in the 14th century, it has the traditional shape of the bastides, except that the ornaments of the houses change with the times.
+This particularity can be discovered during a walk, following the information panels in the bastide.

-Not far and still in the Ossau valley, take a walk in Arudy, the most populous village in the valley.
+• Not far away and still in the Ossau valley, take a stroll in Arudy, the most populated village in the valley.

 Laruns © AdobeStock-Lukasz-Janyst

-Further south, Les Eaux Bonnes - Gourette, hydrotherapy meets winter sports.
-It is the Empress Eugenie, who is at the origin of the development of hydrotherapy in this mountain village.
+• Further south, Eaux Bonnes - Gourette.
+It's thermalism that meets winter sports.
+At the origin of the development of thermalism in this mountain village, we find the Empress Eugénie.
 She frequented the place to treat her respiratory tract.
-Today, we also go to Laruns and Eaux-Chaudes, its neighbor, for cures.
-People also come to this region to enjoy the joys of the mountains all year round, and especially in winter, where the Gourette ski resort is located.
-It is the first ski resort created in the Pyrenees, in 1908 !
-Since then, it has of course been renovated and its large and modern ski area covers 120ha and 42 slopes.
+Today, people go to Laruns and Eaux-Chaudes, its neighbor, for cures.
+People also come to this region to enjoy, all year round, the joys of the mountains and, in particular, in winter, where the Gourette ski resort is located.
+It was the first ski resort created in the Pyrenees, in 1908!
+Since then, it has of course been renovated and its large and modern ski area extends over 120ha and 42 slopes.
 The slopes are wide, well served by chairlifts and fast ski lifts.
-Please note : Gourette is a certified station that practices selective sorting and promotes renewable energies...

 Gourette © AdobeStock_sasha64f